 Be Realistic About Illusions

-But keep in mind, illusion shows are always more expensive than other types of magic.
+Illusions are large-scale magic tricks, often involving dancing assistants and large props.
+They play well to a large audience, but keep in mind, illusion shows are always more expensive than other types of magic.
 That’s because illusionists have significantly higher expenses.
 A typical illusionist requires:

-- a large stage with full curtain and wings
+• a large stage with full curtain and wings

-- 3-5 on and off-stage assistants
+• 3-5 on and off-stage assistants

-- hours of set-up, prop building and tech rehearsal
+• hours of set-up, and tech rehearsal

-- specific lighting, sound, and more
+• specific lighting, sound, and more

 Get Referrals